 Author: Jeff Files, Vice President - Treasury Services

-With mail theft and check fraud in the news lately, we are receiving questions from our commercial clients about how they can protect themselves.
+With mail theft and check fraud in the news lately, we are receiving questions from our commercial clients about check fraud protection.
 You may be surprised to learn that, while many business owners are hyper-focused on cyber security risks, old fashion check fraud continues to be a pervasive issue for businesses.
 You read that right, paper checks could present just as much of a fraud risk as modern digital banking methods!
 In fact, digital convenience services such as mobile deposit could open the door for fraudsters, as some banks monitor their mobile deposits more closely than others.

 While the use of checks by businesses has declined by 38 percent since 2019, instances of check fraud have only declined by 8 percent.
 According to the Association for Financial Professionals (AFP)’s 2021 report, checks and wire transfers continue to be the payment methods most greatly impacted by fraud.
 Additionally, the Evidence Based Cybersecurity Research Group at Georgia State University reports that mail-related check fraud has been on the rise since August of 2021 (JP Morgan Chase).